jokke-ilujo/ciming/README.rst

 CLI and python clients will be provided to interact with the service.

-Client will facilitate interfacing with the REsTFul API and authentication with Keystone.
+Client will facilitate interfacing with the RESTful API and authentication with Keystone.
 The new API capabilities will be enabled simultaneously in the client and the provided client will always be reference implementation how to interact with the API.